silverback-ventures/code-challenges/backend/portfolios/README.md

 ## Intro

-Working with investments means keeping a bunch of assets and their price in sync, we want to be as close to realtime as possible.
+Working with investments means keeping a bunch of assets and their prices in sync.

 You'll be building an application that keeps track of user assets in a single unit called a _Portfolio_.
 The price of those assets fluctuate often and you'll need to keep track of it.
+We want to be as accurate as possible.

 ## Challenge